 L08 Classics 462 Ancient Greek and Roman Music

 Music played a vital role in Ancient Greece and Rome.
 New resources and perspectives now allow us to appreciate the ancients' music better than ever before.
-This course addresses the nature of ancient music (instruments, melody and rhythm, modes), ancient attitudes toward music, and its contribution to public and private life.
-The focus throughout is on our ancient sources, both literary and archaeological.
+This course addresses the nature of ancient music (instruments, melody and rhythm, modes), ancient attitudes towards music, and its contribution to public and private life.
+The focus throughout will be on our ancient sources, both literary and archaeological.

 Credit 3 units.
 A&S IQ: HUM, LCD Arch: HUM Art: HUM EN: H